Ice dance scoring with live results

 Gabriella Papadakis & Guillaume Cizeron

-French ice dance team Gabriella Papadakis and Guillaume Cizeron revolutionized the discipline with unprecedented skating skill and artistic vision.
+French ice dance team Gabriella Papadakis and Guillaume Cizeron reshaped the discipline with unprecedented skating skill and artistic vision.
 They won Olympic gold at Beijing 2022, five World Championship titles (2015, 2016, 2018, 2019, 2022), and repeatedly set world record scores that raised the bar for the entire discipline.
-Their skating is defined by extraordinary edge quality, seamless transitions, and deeply musical programs that blur the line between sport and art.
-Papadakis and Cizeron's influence on modern ice dance has been transformative, proving that technical excellence and artistic brilliance are not mutually exclusive.
+Their skating is recognized for its edge quality, transitions, and deeply musical programs that blur the line between sport and art.
+Papadakis and Cizeron shifted how contemporary ice dance is judged and built, showing that technical excellence and artistic depth are not mutually exclusive.

 Madison Hubbell & Zachary Donohue